arnaubena97/SatSolver-sat_isfayer/README.md

 ## General info

 Project based on developing a partial and complete SAT Solver.
-These two SAT Solver are two assignments of the Advanced IA subject
+These two SAT Solver are two assignments of the Advanced IA subject in university of Lleida.

 ## Requirements
 Project is created with: